- Join ICF

 The International Coach Federation seeks to Advance the Art, Science and Practice of Professional Coaching.

 The Association was formed in 1995.
 Local Chapters formed shortly thereafter and continue to open today.
-The ICF Australasia Chapter formed.
+The Chapter ICF, Australasia Inc was a formally

 The late Thomas Leonard, a professional coach, founded the ICF to create a professional coaching community.
 The organisation was initially geared toward North America but now has members in more than 150 countries.